ryangBUAA/MFQE/README.md

-Our latest work of video enhancement
+Our latest work of video enhancement:

 Ren Yang, Xiaoyan Sun, Mai Xu and Wenjun Zeng, "Quality-Gated Convolutional LSTM for Enhancing Compressed Video", in *IEEE International Conference on Multimedia and Expo (ICME)*, 2019.